 Pastoral Leadership in the Early Church

 Rev. CrawfordRev.
 Asbury GrinnageRev.
 A.A.
 MurrayRev.
-Charles Murray • Rev. J.R.
+Charles H. Murray • Rev. J.R.
 Nelson • Rev. M. BarnumRev.
 James M. Boston • Rev. Goings • Rev. J.G.
 MartinRev.
 Robert Ford • Rev. Young

 Rev. James M. Boston (1925-1931)Rev. L.C.
 Curtis (1932-1939)